powermator/Megax_Thermal_Printer/README.md

 Thats it, feel free to use the project if you feel to! : )

 ## Future Work
+- Localization and adding supported languages for GUI (Deutsch,Arabic,etc..)
-send a reply to the calling program whether the printing is completed successfully or not
+- send a reply to the Intent sending program (the caller Program), whether the printing is completed successfully or not